Masa1986T/UAV_kelp_monitoring/README.md

 # UAV_kelp_monitoring
-This repository provides datasets and R code for the analysis in "Rapid decline of temperate kelp forests revealed by unoccupied aerial vehicle (UAV) photography and underwater observations” by Masaaki Sato, Junji Kinoshita, Kyoji Ishita, Shiori Arima, Masayuki Fudo, Hisami Kuwahara to examine temporal changes in kelp forests at Manazuru in pacific coasts of Central Japan.
+This repository provides datasets and R code for the analysis in Sato et al. (2025).

+## Data
 The raw data described below are housed in the folder /data.

 - Make figure 2 for water temperature at Enoura: Enoura_wtemp5m_2008-2020.csv, Enoura_maxTemp_hist.csv, and Enoura_16cTemp_hist.csv